AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/extend/resolvers/programmatic-resolvers.md

 ---
-title: Extend the schema with custom resolvers
+title: Programmatic resolvers
-description: Learn how to extend the unified schema with resolvers.
+description: Learn how to extend the unified schema with code-based resolvers.
 keywords:
   - API Mesh
   - Extensibility